 Your new puppy started their canine education weeks before adoption day.
 The process of introducing a pup to the world to new people, animals, and places is called Socialization Training.
 Now, you are the trainer who is responsible for slowly exposing your puppy to sights, sounds, surfaces, foods, people, animals, and places.

 Do not delay the socialization of your new puppy.
 It's essential to begin immediately.
 The critical time period (the first 12 weeks) can be affected by prior experiences, breed, and their own unique personality.
-After this period, it's more difficult to change a dog's social behavior, how they act within their environment, with other animals, and people.
+After this period, it's more difficult to change a dog's social behavior, how they act within their environment, and how they act toward other animals and people.

 Socialization with Other Dogs